Skip to content

 Usage for consumer workloads

-The PSAT should be considered an opaque token for the consumer.
+Regardless of how the token is mounted, the PSAT should be considered an opaque token for the consumer.
 The workload should not attempt to parse or validate the token itself, but rather use it as a bearer token when making requests to Nais components:

 GET /resource HTTP/1.1